jschra/grater_expectations/README.md

 <br>

-Next, make sure that you install Grater Expectations in your (new) virtual environment and call create config to generate a `testing_config.yml` file, as shown below.
+Next, make sure that you install Grater Expectations in your (new) virtual environment if you haven't done so and call create config to generate a `testing_config.yml` file, as shown below.

 <br>